What Saved My Life From Lung Cancer?

 I had no feeling to read, watch TV and movies and listen to music in those three years.
 If it was not because of my husband and my mother, I don't think I could keep my mental sanity.

-Awakened at the end of the third year
+Awakened at the end of the third year with lung cancer

 One day in the two-and-half-year of my diagnosis, I found that I couldn't see very well, and within two weeks, I totally lost vision in both of my eyes.
 It was because of the massive use of steroid (dexamethasone) due to the treatment of my brain metastasis.
 It took the doctors eight months to cure my eyes due to the long waiting list in Canada.